ripienaar/free-for-dev/README.md

   * [typetalk.com](https://www.typetalk.com/) — Share and discuss ideas with your team through instant messaging on the web or on your mobile
   * [Tugboat](https://tugboat.qa) - Preview every pull request, automated and on-demand.
 Free for all, complimentary Nano tier for non-profits.
   * [whereby.com](https://whereby.com/) — One click video conversations, for free (formerly known as appear.in)
+  * [windmill.dev](https://windmill.dev/) - Windmill is an open-source developer platform to quickly build production-grade multi-steps automations and internal apps from minimal Python and Typescript scripts.
   * [vadoo.tv](https://vadoo.tv/) — Video hosting and marketing made simple.
 Upload videos with a single click.
 Record, manage, share & more.
 Free tier provides upto 10 videos, 1 GB storage, 10 GB bandwidth/month
   * [vspace](https://vvv.space/) — Free links manager with private/public spaces, includes slack and google docs integration and chrome plugin.
   * [userforge.com](https://userforge.com/) - Interconnected online personas, user stories and context mapping.
 Helps keep design and dev in sync, free for up to 3 personas and 2 collaborators.